Wednesday, November 25:

 I was so freaked out by her prophecy, this whole encounter, combined with the anxiety of where my thoughts had already been for the past five days since Friday’s doctor informed panic convo that I startled HER with my reaction, was able to reclaim my arm from her claw with ridiculously long and brightly painted nails and RAN away from her.
 I whipped out my heavy boot-sized cell phone, remember this was the early 90s, on the run, and called the mall manager’s office to breathlessly cancel my appointment en route to the CVS drug store attached to the mall.

 You are supposed to wait until you are at least two weeks late but based on this recent development, even though I wasn’t officially late, I just couldn’t wait.
 I tore open the box, tore open the test, and peed on the stick.
 However many minutes it is supposed to take for the results didn’t matter; the second my pee hit that indicator window, it turned blue-before the countdown; it was unquestionably blue as could be, positive.
 “Of course, these would be the ones,” I repeated out loud to no one.

 I realize now that this story requires loads of time travel, buckle-up.

 Friday, November 20:

 I made my way to my office.
-My girlfriend noted similarly that I “looked really cute.”
+My girlfriend noted similarly from her desk as I walked by that I “looked really cute.”
 I was wearing a Navy-blue company T-shirt and JEANS.
 There was nothing extraordinary about what I was wearing.
 Although, OK, come to think of it, I do look good in Navy-blue, but still.
 I went to use the restroom after my long commute into the office and noticed that I might be ovulating???
 What the?
 This didn’t make any sense to me.
 I should have been on schedule to start my cycle the next morning, not ovulating.

 Sometime back in 1982: